hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/color/separate_color.rst

 Mode
    The color model to output.

-   :RGB: Split the input colors into it's three outputs: Red, Green, and Blue color channels.
+   :RGB: Red, Green, Blue.
-   :HSV: Split the input colors into it's three outputs: Hue, Saturation, and Value color channels.
+   :HSV: Hue, Saturation, Value.
-   :HSL: Split the input colors into it's three outputs: Hue, Saturation, and Lightness color channels.
+   :HSL: Hue, Saturation, Lightness.

 Outputs
 =======

-The outputs of this node depends on the Mode property (see above).
+The outputs of this node depend on the Mode property (see above).

 Alpha
-   The color channel that is responsible for the image's transparency.
+   The opacity value.